rcctodd/598A_replication_project/README.md

  usethis       1.5.1   2019-07-04 [1] CRAN (R 3.6.2)
  withr         2.1.2   2018-03-15 [1] CRAN (R 3.6.2)
  yaml          2.2.0   2018-07-25 [1] CRAN (R 3.6.0)

+ ## Contributing

+We welcome contributions from everyone.
+Before you get started, please see our contributor guidelines.
+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.